emberjs/data/README.md

 }
 ```

-This solution is inefficient if youOne option is to use the format described above (with the ID embedded),
+Another option is to use the format described above (with the ID embedded),
 then "sideloading" the records.
 For example, we could represent the
 entirety of the association above like this: